Differences between a Licensed Money Lender and a Loan Shark

 - Always Double Check the Address Information with the Ministry of Law

-Ultimately, you should always take the time to double check that the information listed on a lender’s website is correct and is the same as the one featured by the Ministry of Law.
-That’s because sometimes, loan sharks might use a false identity in order to trap potential victims.
+Ultimately, you should still take the time to double check that the information listed on a lender’s website is correct and is the same as the one featured by the Ministry of Law.
+That’s because sometimes, loan sharks might use a false identity to trap potential victims.

 To conclude, as long as you’re an informed borrower, you’ll be on the safe side.
 There are numerous loan sharks out there, but when you do your research, you can differentiate them from licensed money lenders and make a sensible choice.